 I am an author and attorney.
 I serve as corporate counsel to Vectren Corporation, an energy-holding company headquartered in Evansville, Indiana.
-I advocate company initiatives and strategies in contested proceedings and provide solutions-oriented advice on a wide range of legal issues, including mergers and acquisitions, trademark and intellectual property law, and contract negotiations.
+I advocate company initiatives and strategies in contested proceedings and provide solutions-oriented advice on a wide range of legal issues, including mergers and acquisitions and contract negotiations.
 I also advise business groups on legal issues involving the company’s foundation, political action committee, and investment committee.

 Prior to joining Vectren I practiced privately with a firm, focusing primarily on corporate transactional law, health care law, and regulatory compliance.
 I am admitted to the Indiana state bar, and the U.S. District Courts for the Southern and Northern Districts of Indiana.
 I earned my Juris Doctor degree from the Indiana University McKinney School of Law.
 Prior to law school I earned a Bachelor of Science degree in Business Economics and Public Policy from the Indiana University Kelley School of Business, and graduated from Evansville North High School.

 I live in Newburgh, Indiana, with my wonderful wife Allyson and our dog Annie.
 Click here for a curriculum vitae (pdf).

 Current Civic and Community Activities

 - Evansville Sports Corp, 2010 – present.
 Founding board member and secretary for the Evansville Sports Corp (ESC), which seeks to promote Evansville, Indiana, as an attractive place to live, work, and visit through sports and sporting events that bring national and regional attention to the area.
 ESC successfully organized, among other things, 2014 Division II Elite Eight National Basketball Championship, GLVC basketball championships (2012 and 2013), Big 10 men’s golf championships (2015 and 2016), and PGA Web.com Tour events (2012-2016).
 ESC events have had an estimated economic impact of $5,975,000 on southwest Indiana and been televised in more than 10 million homes in 193 countries.

 - Sons of Union Veterans of the Civil War, 2013 – present.
 Member and National Webmaster for the Sons of Union Veterans of the Civil War, a fraternal organization dedicated to preserving the history and legacy of Union veterans.
 Locally I organized John W. Foster Camp No. 2 and serve as its commander.